 Gamified learning is also a proven winner in tackling big challenges which all hospitality businesses face.

-✅ Listening and acting on feedback from customers – and in perfecting systems to gather and analyse data
+- Listening and acting on feedback from customers – and in perfecting systems to gather and analyze data

 - It also generates data which highlights learning needs across teams